nickfargo/state/_includes/content/docs/concepts/methods.md

 {% include examples/docs/methods--context.coffee %}
 {% endhighlight %}

-Worth noting here in regard to these `apply` and `call` methods is the significant difference distinguishing them from their more familiar `Function.prototype` counterparts: whereas for a function, the first argument accepted by `apply` and `call` is a context object, for the `State::apply` and `State::call` methods, the first argument is a string that names a method on that state to be invoked.
-Supplying a context object is unnecessary because, again, methods held on a `State` are automatically bound to that `State`.
+Worth noting here is the significant difference distinguishing these `apply` and `call` methods from their familiar `Function.prototype` counterparts: whereas for a function, the first argument accepted by `apply` and `call` is a context object, for the `State::apply` and `State::call` methods, the first argument is a string that names a method on that state to be invoked.
+(Supplying a context object is unnecessary as a consequence of state methods being automatically bound to their `State`.)

 > [apply](/api/#state--methods--apply)
 > [call](/api/#state--methods--call)
 > [method](/api/#state--methods--method)

 > [`State::apply`](/source/#state--prototype--apply)
 > [`State::call`](/source/#state--prototype--call)
 > [`State.privileged.method`](/source/#state--privileged--method)

 #### [Handling calls to currently nonexistent methods](#concepts--methods--nonexistent)

-In the case of an attempt to `call` or `apply` a state method that does not exist within that state and cannot be inherited from any protostate or superstate, the invocation will fail and return `undefined`.
+In the case of an attempt to `call` or `apply` a state method that does not exist within that state and cannot be inherited from any protostate or superstate, the invocation will act as a no-op, returning `undefined`.

-**State** allows such a contingency to be trapped by emitting a generic `noSuchMethod` [**event**](#concepts--events).
-Listeners take as arguments the sought `methodName` and an `Array` of the arguments provided to the failed invocation.
+**State** allows such a contingency to be trapped by emitting a generic [`noSuchMethod`](/api/state--events--no-such-method) [**event**](#concepts--events).
+Listeners take as arguments the name of the sought method, followed by an `Array` of the arguments provided to the failed invocation.

-A specific `noSuchMethod:<methodName>` event is emitted as well, whose listeners take just the arguments as provided to the failed invocation.
+Also emitted is a specific [`noSuchMethod:name`](/api/state--events--no-such-method-name) event, which includes the `name` of the sought method.
+Listeners of this event take the individual arguments as they were provided to the failed invocation.

 {% highlight javascript %}
 {% include examples/docs/methods--nonexistent.js %}